Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 My concern, of course, also would be that if this, and you know, there are trolls.

-There is, of course, uh a zillion coins uh out there uh on some sort of blockchain.
+There is, of course, a zillion coins out there on some sort of blockchain.

 There's proof of work, there's proof of stake, there's, you know, we can go through the list.

-I mean, you you sort of go on and on.
+I mean, you sort of go on and on.

 If you want to attach things to Bitcoin, then what you should do is build a separate layer that references the blockchain but is not embedding things in the blockchain, if that makes sense.

-Uh it's sort of like uh don't don't bake the salt in the food, have a salt shaker on the table so people can add whatever salt they want, but don't bake it into the actual Food.
+Have a salt shaker on the table so people can add whatever salt they want, but don't bake it into the actual food.

 Okay, so what is an OP return transaction?